 If you're an employee for a construction company, rather than an independent contractor, and your employer doesn't reimburse you for expenses on the job, you can usually deduct them for tax years prior to 2018.
-For tax years after 2017, unreimbursed employee expenses are no longer deductible.
+Beginning in 2018, unreimbursed employee expenses are no longer deductible.
 Independent contractors generally have no limit on the ability to deduct work related expenses as long as they are ordinary and necessary for your line of work.

 The driving that you do while going to and from job sites can be a deductible expense.
 You can also deduct mileage for other work-related travel such as: